-The entered tool length is the total length to the underside of the boring bar and not just to the tooth.
+Enter the tool length so that the underside of the boring bar is measured and not the tool tip.

 When calculating the starting point for boring, the TNC considers the tooth length of the boring bar and the thickness of the material.